At which campus can I study this program?

 Bachelor of Architecture

 The professional program (BARCH) is a five-year curriculum leading to the Bachelor of Architecture degree requiring 162 credits.
 It prepares those who seek careers as practicing architects.
 It also provides professional preparation for those who wish to enter related design fields.
 Graduates of the Bachelor of Architecture program are eligible, after appropriate internship experience, to sit for the Architect Registration Examination.
 Successful completion of all parts of the Architect Registration Examination is required for registration as an architect.
 The Bachelor of Architecture curriculum includes coursework in architectural design, history, theory, structural systems, building materials, environmental control systems, visual communications, professional practice, and systems integration.
 Supporting courses provide students with the flexibility to explore a range of interests, develop concentrations, or pursue minors.
-A required semester abroad in Rome, Italy, is also a component of this program.
+An approved semester abroad is also a requirement of the program.
 All students admitted to the University in the Department of Architecture are enrolled in the five-year professional program leading to the Bachelor of Architecture degree.

 Students may elect to leave Penn State after completing the requirements of the four-year (ARCBS) program and receive the Bachelor of Science degree.